extremenetworks/ExtremeScripting/Netsight/nbi_clients/GenericNbiClient.go/README.md

 # GenericNbiClient.go

-[GenericNbiClient.go](GenericNbiClient.go?raw=true) sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of Extreme Management Center and prints the raw JSON response to stdout.
+[GenericNbiClient.go](GenericNbiClient.go?raw=true) sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of Extreme Management Center (XMC; formerly known as NetSight) and prints the raw JSON response to stdout.

 ## Dependencies